Optable/optable-web-sdk/README.md

 // Identify with Email ID (eid): sdk.identify(emailID).then(onSuccess).catch(onFailure);

-// You can optionally link it with your own PPID in the same sandbox identification call,
+// You can optionally link it with your own PPID in the same DCN identification call,
 // simply pass a second argument to identify().
 A custom PPID value can be sent to identify()
 // after it is prepared with the OptableSDK.cid() helper: const ppid = OptableSDK.cid("some.ppid");
 sdk.identify(emailID, ppid).then(onSuccess).catch(onFailure);
 ```

-The `identify()` method will asynchronously connect to the configured sandbox and send IDs for resolution.
+The `identify()` method will asynchronously connect to the configured DCN and send IDs for resolution.

-> :warning: **Client-Side Email Hashing**: The `OptableSDK.eid()` helper will compute the SHA-256 hash of the Email address on the client-side and send the hashed value to the sandbox.
+> :warning: **Client-Side Email Hashing**: The `OptableSDK.eid()` helper will compute the SHA-256 hash of the Email address on the client-side and send the hashed value to the DCN.
 The Email address is **not** sent by the browser in plain text.

 The frequency of invocation of `identify` is up to you, however for optimal identity resolution we recommended to call the `identify()` method on your `OptableSDK` instance on each page load while the user is authenticated, or periodically such as for example once every 15 to 60 minutes while the user is authenticated and actively using your site.